 How do you break bad habits related to addiction?
 Several strategies can help.

-- Get into a treatment center with a detox program
+• Get into a treatment center with a detox program

 An alcohol and drug detox program, like what we offer at The Ranch at Dove Tree can be the most important and most impactful change you make.
 When you step into a treatment center like this, you create a way to safely stop the cravings you feel, breaking that intense demand in your brain.

-- Learn what your triggers are
+• Learn what your triggers are

 Many people with a substance use disorder begin using substances as a way to deal with unpleasant situations.
 For example, stress at work leads you to stop every day at a local bar for drinks.
 You are feeling stress at home, so you reach for a substance of your choice to take the edge off.
 Learning what your triggers are allows you to be more cognizant of what’s occurring so you can make better decisions.

-- Replace bad habits with good habits
+• Replace bad habits with good habits

-With the help of your drug and alcohol addiction treatment team, you’ll learn how to do this.
+With the help of your alcohol and drug addiction treatment team, you’ll learn how to do this.
 It’s all about finding new ways to deal with the struggles you have.
 For example, when you begin to struggle with cravings, applying mindfulness meditation can help.
 At The Ranch at Dove Tree, a holistic drug rehab in Lubbock, Texas, we put in place a variety of positive healing strategies to support your recovery.

 Let’s Talk About Your Bad Habits